-- 1. Remove the seat (4mm hex key). - 2.
+- 1. Remove the seat. - 2.
 Turn of the fuel at the petcock and disconnect the fuel line. - 3.
-Remove the tank (5 mm hex key & 10 mm socket). - 4.
+Remove the tank (8 mm socket). - 4.
 Remove the carburetor from the inlet (flat head or Phillips head screwdriver, 7 mm nut driver). - 5.
-Remove the silencer & pipe (spring remover, 8 mm socket). - 6.
-Disconnect the ground wire from the cylinder head (11 mm wrench). - 7.
-Leaving the coolant lines connected to the engine, remove the radiator from the frame (5mm hex with 10 mm wrench). - 8.
-Remove the master link from the chain. - 9.
-Remove front engine mount bolt (13 mm socket, 6 mm hex key). - 10.
-Remove the swingarm bolt (22mm socket). - NOTE: Only drive the swingarm bolt far enough to clear the engine, leave it holding the one side of the swingarm to the frame - 11.
-Remove the engine from the right side of the frame. - 12.
-Locate a suitable container for the engine coolant and remove radiator hoses from engine (coolant will drain).
+Remove the silencer & pipe (spring remover, 8mm socket). - 6.
+Locate a suitable container for the engine coolant and disconnect the coolant lines connected to the engine (8 mm socket).